Kentucky Court Records

 Can Jail Records be Expunged in Kentucky?

-Jail sentencing for crimes like misdemeanors, traffic infractions, and municipal violations can be expunged in Kentucky.
+Jail sentencing for crimes like misdemeanors, traffic infractions, and municipal violations may be expunged in Kentucky.
 Based on Kentucky Statutes § 431.078, misdemeanors, traffic infractions, and violation offenses are qualified for an expungement once the offender has fulfilled all the requirements for qualification, which include;

 - Applying for expungement of records five years after the last sentencing